didasy/qwen3-image-edit-runpod/README.md

 | `TIMEOUT_SECONDS` | Optional | Operation timeout in seconds (default: `120`) |
 | `LOG_LEVEL` | Optional | Logging level (default: `INFO`) |

+Note: The implementation uses scaled dot product attention by default for better quality output.
+If this fails to initialize, the application will throw an error rather than falling back to attention slicing.

 ## Usage

 After deploying to Runpod, send a POST request to your endpoint with the following JSON payload: